aklivity/zilla/README.md

 ## Use Cases
 ### Migrate/Bridge REST to Event-Driven
+Interface REST apps and services to event-streams with app specific API declarations, enabling them as first-class participants inside an event-driven architecture.
+Achieve a CQRS event-sourcing design pattern with minimal effort.

 **Key Zilla Features:**
 - HTTP request-response interaction with Kafka-based microservices
 - HTTP event-driven caching populated by messages from a Kafka topic
-- secure HTTP request-response APIs using JWT access tokens
+- Secure HTTP request-response APIs using JWT access tokens

 ### Create streaming/push APIs for realtime web apps (live chat/collaboration, geo-tracking, gamming, etc.)
 As a developer, you can focus on writing and testing your event-driven microservices with technologies such as Kafka consumers and producers, you can define your web and mobile APIs using Zilla, and then you can deploy securely at global scale.

 **Key Zilla Features:**
-- reliable message streaming from a Kafka topic via Server-Sent Events
+- Reliable message streaming from a Kafka topic via Server-Sent Events with fan-out capability
-- secure Server-Sent Events streams using continuous authorization via JWT access tokens
+- Secure Server-Sent Events streams using continuous authorization via JWT access tokens
-- fan-out — publish a message once and have it delivered to m

 ## Performance